Blog

 One program, one route (placeholder data).
 Because every session walks the same path, one glance down the column shows which rooms are on track and which are stalling.

 Because every session walks the same path, one glance down the column tells the operator which rooms are on track and which are stalling, whatever cohort they serve.
-Registration rides alongside as a separate health signal (360 of 500 for one session, 388 of 400 for another, 0 of 250 for one not yet open), so sign-up pace never gets confused with operational progress.
+Registration rides alongside as a separate health signal (360 of 500 for one session, 388 of 400 for another, 0 of 250 for one not yet open), synced in from Luma with a small “Luma · synced 2m ago” line, so sign-up pace never gets confused with operational progress.
 The palette stays muted, green only for done, because this is a screen someone lives in all day.

 Luma stays the front door

-The design also declines work on purpose.
-It doesn’t try to be a registration platform: attendees discover sessions and RSVP on Luma, which they already know, and those registrations sync back into the program view as the small “Luma · synced 2m ago” line and the “360 / 500” beside each event.
-Rebuilding a sign-up flow that already works would add surface without adding value.
-The prototype’s job is to be the one place that sees every event, and it leaves the rest to the tools that do their part well.
+If the program is the unit, one consequence follows immediately: don’t rebuild what already works at the event level.
+Attendees discover sessions and RSVP on Luma, which handles pages, ticketing, and reminders well, and those registrations sync back into the program view as the “360 / 500” beside each event.
+Rebuilding a sign-up flow that already works would add surface without adding value; the prototype’s job is to be the one place that sees every event, and it leaves the front door to the tool attendees already know.

-The last surface in the workspace is the one I’d have shown first if this were a demo, and it lands better once you know the rest: Vibes.
-After a session, attendees flag what mattered: who to invite next, what to schedule and where, which parts of the material earned a follow-up.
-Those signals route into planning for the next event in the series.
-The bar isn’t only supposed to hold across rooms; it’s supposed to rise from one session to the next, and a good night becomes an input to the planning screen instead of a memory in the operator’s head.
+The second consequence is that a program can improve in a way a single event can’t.
+After a session, attendees flag what mattered in a surface called Vibes: who to invite next, what to schedule and where, which parts of the material earned a follow-up.
+Those signals route into planning for the next event in the series, so a good night becomes an input to the planning screen instead of a memory in the operator’s head, and the bar can rise from one session to the next instead of merely holding.

 The initiative keeps teaching: more cohorts, more functions, the same bar.
 The prototype’s job was to find the shape of the software before anyone commits to building it, and the shape it found is specific: the program as the unit, an identical route every session walks, approvals where the bar gets defended, and agents carrying the routine work between an operator’s decisions.
-It’s also a working example of how we think about software generally: design around the one team’s actual job, then build and run it for them like a product.
-If the cohorts grow the way the initiative hopes, the operating surface grows with them.
-That’s the point of designing it now.
+What we’d validate next is the operator’s actual Tuesday: whether triage across the All events table really retires the spreadsheet, and which message types earn “send automatically” first.
+It’s also a working example of how we think about software generally: design around one team’s actual job, then build and run it for them like a product.
+Open the prototype at the top of this post and walk the All events table; if your program lives in an events tool plus a spreadsheet today, the comparison takes five minutes.

 Rahul Parundekar